Speaking

 all ages

-large or small groups, hands-on workshop elements
+large or small groups, optional hands-on workshop elements

 Testimonial: Laurie Thompson is a thoughtful, clear and engaging presenter.
 She spent an hour with our 5th and 6th graders as a culmination to our Lucy Calkins TCRWP unit on informational writing.
 We used both Emmanuel’s Dream and Be a Changemaker as mentor texts for the Teen Activism topic.
 There is nothing better for the variety of writers in a classroom—emergent, reluctant and proficient—than to hear a published author talk about the struggle and time it takes to create a published piece.
 The message that writing is ‘never done’ was professionally and perfectly conveyed to students.
 If you’re looking for ways to engage your students in writing and in making a difference, Laurie Thompson will share her passion with them!”
 (Maureen Juenger, 5/6 Grades, Sunrise Elementary, Redmond, WA)